adityashrm21/book-recommender-system-rbm/README.md

 ## Architecture

 We are implementing and using RBMs to train our network for the task.
 The network was trained for 25 epochs with a mini-batch size of 50.
 The code is using tensorflow-gpu version 1.4.1 which is compatible with CUDA 8.0 (you need to use compatible versions of tensorflow-gpu and CUDA).
 You can check the version of TensorFlow compatible with the CUDA version installed on your machine [here](https://www.tensorflow.org/install/source#tested_source_configurations).
 You can also use the CPU-only version of TensorFlow if don't have access to a GPU or if you are okay with the code running for a little more time.

+## Contribute

+#### To-do tasks:
+- Create a web application for people to use the system online where they can just select the books they have read to get recommendations.

+**Feel free to help me out in adding this functionality and any other useful feature for the application.**

 #### Sources/References:
 * [Wikipedia - Restricted Boltzmann Machines](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine)